yegor256/takes/README.md

   public Response act(final Request req) {
     final String body = new RqPring(req).printBody();
     if (body.isEmpty()) {
-      throw new RsFlash(
+      throw new RsForward(
-        new RsForward(),
-        "message can't be empty"
+        new RsFlash("message can't be empty")
       );
     }
-    // save the message to the database return new RsFlash(
+    // save the message to the database return new RsForward(
-      new RsForward("/"),
+      new RsFlash(
         "thanks, the message was posted"
+      ),
+      "/"
     );
   }
 }